 3.10 CONVEYANCES-BY EXECUTOR OR OTHER FIDUCIARY

-Can an executor convey a good title, under an otherwise valid power, immediately after the probate of the will and the filing of the affidavit required under R.C.
+Can an executor validly convey title, under an express power of sale in the will, immediately after the admission of the will to probate and the filing of the certificate of service required under R.C.
 Sec.
 2107.19?

 Is a conveyance defective because a fiduciary signs and acknowledges as an individual?

 (As amended April 27, 2018.
 Originally effective May 21, 1953)